Apple student discounts 2021: save on iPads, MacBooks and more

 iPads are great when it comes to taking notes, revising, and keeping track of your busy schedule.
 While some models (starting at $309 with the discount) are more affordable than others, the latest iPad Pro 2021 with the M1 chip is hardly cheap normally.
 Fortunately, with the Apple student discount, you can get it for as little as $749.
 View Deal

-Save $ on desktop Macs: iMac, iMac Pro, Mac Pro & Mac mini
+Save up to $50 on desktop Macs: iMac, iMac Pro, Mac Pro & Mac mini

 Get 50% off Apple Music